 that have been cured thanks to their treatment, they

 of patients and cases that got better even though

 those same doctors gave up on them.
-I know
+I know them, I

-has spoken to doctors and patients all over the world.
+spoken to doctors and patients all over the world.
 He

 has set down his experiences and research in an

 impressive number of statistics.
-And his
+And his conclusion is

-visited it was the same story, always
+every clinic I visited it was the same story, always

 cancer did.
 I have seen people on their deathbeds,

 where the cancer had spread to their bones, brains,